 inclusion of a network-based storage for CPM Standalone Messages and CPM Session Histories, including any Media Objects attached to them.
 All these data can be synchronized to all the Devices of the CPM User.
 The storage capabilities are subject to the preferences of the CPM User and service provider policies.

 support for interoperability between multiple networks, i.e. CPM Conversations between Principals from different CPM service providers.

+4.2 CPM Version 2.0